 Visiting Earth University and the TEC University fair :

-There’s a week left til i’m headed back to the land of ice and snow and I will be very sad to be leaving this awesome place and the awesome people i’ve met here.
-Being here in Costa Rica has taught me many things about its people and about myself but something really important it has taught me is something I might have been ignoring for sometime in the busy North American lifestyle, and that is, to slow down and smell the roses.
-In Toronto, everything is very task oriented, no one really leaves their house unless they have something to do or somewhere to go, no one really smells the roses we all just assume they will be there later for us to smell, but before you notice the moments past and you’ve missed it.
+There’s a week left till I’m headed back to the land of ice and snow and I will be very sad to be leaving this awesome place and the awesome people I’ve met here.
+Being here in Costa Rica has taught me many things about its people and about myself but something really important it has taught me is something I might have been ignoring for some time in the busy North American lifestyle, and that is, to slow down and smell the roses.
+In Toronto, everything is very task-oriented, no one really leaves their house unless they have something to do or somewhere to go, no one really smells the roses we all just assume they will be there later for us to smell, but before you notice the moments past and you’ve missed it.
 Being here, its reminded to me to smell those roses and to live in the moment, and the importance of living in the moment, life’s too short to be living anywhere else.

 Before I say goodbye for this post I would like to give a special shout out to Blair Fewster and Diana Segura Sojo, my supervisors in both Canada and here in Costa Rica. this awesome opportunity wouldn’t have been possible without you guys and you have both gone above and beyond to help us and make sure this opportunity was a great one.
 You are both fantastic and keep up everything you are doing.
 Never change.
-Also another shout out to the Global Experience Office at Centennial College for setting this up as well, thanks you guys. you have all given me a experience that has changed my life.
+Also, another shout out to the Global Experience Office at Centennial College for setting this up as well, thank you, guys. you have all given me an experience that has changed my life.

 OK enough of the mushy stuff, that’s it for this episode guys.
 I hope you are all having a fantastic day and keep smiling.
 Pura Vida Mae.